Lyroth001/ss14docs/src/en/space-station-14/round-flow/proposals/Law-Based-AI.md

 These should be rather permissive, although they may have a gimmick to enocourage using certain methods/roleplay shticks Gimmicks should not enourage other players to break rules or self-antag (E.g. a cult leader lawset) These should (usually) allow for crew harm

+## Implementation Notes
+Malf-AI rounds should only occur when there is a roundstart AI *and* a roundstart captain or research director, to ensure that someone is able to access the required consoles.